 Anyone who’s ever learned to sail understands that docking or rafting up with another boat under power is tough enough.
 But doing so under sail is nearly impossible.
 By late afternoon, though, Captain Barnes did the impossible.
 Every sail flying high, he steered the Taber gently up to the Ladona and just like that, we were tied up.
 Incredible.

-At anchor during daylight, guests are welcome to try SUPing (there are two paddleboards on deck), can row one of two wooden dinghies pullied up like lifeboats on each side of the ship, or sail with Oscar Barnes, who capably commands the 8 foot wooden dinghy like his father does the Taber.
+At anchor during daylight, we were encouraged to try SUPing (there are two paddle boards on deck), row one of two wooden dinghies pullied up like lifeboats on each side of the ship, or sail with Oscar Barnes, who capably commands the 8 foot wooden dinghy like his father does the Taber.

 If warm enough, you can get a swim in.
-In early June, the water temperature gauged 53 degrees.
-Some fearless folks took the plunge, but I, thinking “hypothermia,” stayed out of the otherwise inviting water.
+In early June, the water temperature was 53 degrees.
+Some fearless folks took the plunge, but I, thinking “hypothermia,” stayed out of the otherwise inviting sea.